-These are locations for possible swims to be explored 4-7 Oct in my final monthly swim trek in East Anglia.
+These were locations for possible swims to be explored 4-7 Oct 2019 in my final monthly swim trek in East Anglia.
 Read more in the Swims section of this website.

 Ordered by rivers, in flow order (East to West): Little Ouse; Lark; Wissey